bartificer/shownotes-misc/CCATP/ccatp-20220528-SecurityThinking.md

 If you're not doing anything about security, you're probably doing it wrong!

+### Don't fall for 'Politicians Logic'

+There's a fabulous line in the classic British comedy series Yes Minister when Sir Humphrey describes what he calls 'Politicians Logic' — "something must be done, this is something, therefore we should do this!".
+To borrow an old cliché, when you have a shiny new hammer, the whole world will look like nails, but it's not!
+Use the right tool for the job, not the one you most recently spend the most money on, or watched the most YouTube videos about!

 ### Don't Forget the Risk of NOT Acting!

 Just about everything you choose to do has some risk.
 Something can always go wrong when you make a change, so, it's easy to fall into the habit of doing nothing, especially in a corporate environment.
 Is it really worth your time trying to convince a manager that the risk is worth taking?